akeneo/CsvToAsset/README.md

 ### Full-automatic migration

-This mode is for a PIM with a simple usage of the former assets.
+This mode is for a PIM with a simple usage of the former PAM assets.
-It will automatically create your previous assets and import them it into one unique new Asset family.
+It will automatically create your PAM assets and import them it into one unique new Asset family.
-As the categories and tags does not exist in the new Asset feature, we will keep them in a specific field on each Asset.
+As the categories and tags do not exist in the new Asset feature, we will keep them in a specific field on each Asset.

 To migrate your data, run
 ```bash